emit-rs/emit/book/src/producing-events/tracing.md

 }
 ```

 When the annotated function returns, a span event for its execution is emitted.
 The extent of a span event is a range, where the start is the time the function began executing, and the end is the time the function returned.
+Emitters that are trace-aware, like [`emit_otlp`](../emitting-events/otlp.md), can then handle those spans differently from regular events.

 Asynchronous functions are also supported: